Types of Real Estate Contracts: All You Need for Your Exam

 Different Types of Real Estate Contracts

-Real estate contracts are legally binding agreements between two or more parties regarding the purchase, sale, exchange, or lease of property.
-Like any other contracts, they can be oral or written.
-Nonetheless, for a contract to be valid and enforceable, it needs to be written.
+Real estate contracts are legally binding agreements between two or more parties regarding the purchase, sale, exchange, lease, or use of property.
+The contract type depends on the goal of the agreement, the rights being transferred, the parties involved, and the financial terms.

 Sales and Purchase Agreement (SPA)